 In recent years, it seems like more people are distracted while driving.
 If you pass 10 cars on the freeway, more often than not, you’ll find at least one person who is looking down at their phone and trying to look at the road at the same time.
 The problem has gotten so severe that hundreds of organizations have put together Texting While Driving PSA’s that are scarier than most horror films.
-The effort to stop distraction while driving has also grown stronger due to the popularity of smartphones and the amount of people utilizing them for directions, music, and entertainment.
+The effort to stop distractions while driving has also grown stronger due to the popularity of smartphones and the number of people utilizing them for directions, music, and entertainment.

 What is Distracting Drivers?

 The facts are alarming, 1 out of 4 accidents in the United States are caused by texting while driving.
 In 2015, nearly 3,500 people were killed and nearly 400,000 were hurt in a car crash involving distracted drivers.
 Other distracting activities include looking at navigation systems and eating, but one of the most distracting factors while driving has become texting.

 There are three types of distraction while on the road and taking your eyes off the road to check who’s calling or replying to that text hits the distraction trifecta.

 - Manual– Taking your hands off the wheel.

 - Cognitive– You are no longer paying attention to driving and only focusing on the distraction.